 Some people claim that they chose Jesus Christ.
 But Jesus says, “You did not choose me, but I chose you“(Jn 15:16).
 Believers have been chosen in Christ by God the Father from the foundation of the world and are a gift from the Father to the Son (Eph 1:3-8, Jn 17:6).
 Jesus told Nicodemas, “You must be born from above” (Jn 3:5-8) He meant that Nicodemas had no access to spiritual life because that comes only from the Father.
 He told Peter the same thing when Peter confessed Him as Lord, saying: “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.”
 (Mt 16:16-17) In other words, Peter didn’t come to a knowledge of Christ through an exercise of the will, but by a revelation from God.

 Many professing Christians believe that confronting a person with their sin will only drive them away from Christ.
 Obviously, these people do not believe God is capable of drawing people to Himself through the convicting power of the Holy Spirit and the Word of God.
 Jesus said the role of the Holy Spirit was to convict of sin, righteousness and judgment, not to give a warm, fuzzy feeling of blessing (Jn 16:8).
-Jesus said that the true believer must sacrifice everything for Him, take up his cross and follow Him (Lk 9:23, Mt 16:24, Mk 8:34).
+He said that the true believer must sacrifice everything for Him, take up his cross and follow Him (Lk 9:23, Mt 16:24, Mk 8:34).